 - Prof Pieter van ‘t Veer, Wageningen University & Research, Division of Human Nutrition, PI "Sustainable Food Systems for Healthy People".

 - Dr Kasper Hettinga, Wageningen University & Research, Food Quality and Design Group

-- Prof Timothy Lang, Professor of Food Policy, City University
+- Prof Tim Lang, Professor of Food Policy, City University London

 - Researchers from European and global projects, e.g. Sustainable Food and Nutrition Security (SUSFANS), Agriculture for Nutrition and Health (A4NH),etc.

 - Research and teaching staff from Wageningen University and Research Centre (involved in Global One Health)

 Date & duration

 The course will be held from 8-10 July 2019.
 The course will start on Monday at 13.30hrs, and will finish on Wednesday at 13.30hrs.